Rappahannock people: 17th century

 The Rappahannock seldom appeared in English colonial records.
 Colonists attacked them in 1623 in retaliation after tribes attacked settlers in and near Jamestown in the Indian massacre of 1622.
 When the Second Anglo-Powhatan War of 1644–1645 broke out, the colonists seem to have viewed the Rappahannock as independent and outside the conflict, and did not attack the people.

 In the 1650s, when colonists began settling along the river, the Rappahannock withdrew from the southern bank; their weroance Accopatough deeded the land east of Totuskey Creek to settlers just before he died in April 1651.
 His successor Taweeren confirmed the deed in May.
 Their main town in 1652 was 2 mi up Cat Point Creek.
 By 1653, English settlers were moving into the region in such numbers, that the colony assigned the tribe reserved land.
 They also committed to build Taweeren an English-style house.

 Disputes between the two groups continued.
 In November 1654, a group of colonists visited the tribe to demand restitution for damages, but a brawl ensued in which Taweeren was killed.
 Border disputes continued under his successor Wachicopa.
 In 1662, the Virginia Colony fixed the Rappahannock boundaries at Cat Point Creek on the west and Totuskey Creek on the east.
 The Rappahannock gave up trying to defend their homeland and moved away; by 1669 they were settled at the headwaters of the Mattaponi River with 30 bowmen (and likely about 100 people in total).

 In 1677, the Rappahannock joined the briefly resurrected Powhatan Confederacy of Cockacoeske, but broke away again in 1678.
 In 1684, the tribe numbered only 70 total, located on the ridge between the Mattaponi and Rappahannock rivers.
-The Virginia Colony ordered them to merge with the Portobago Indians on the Upper Rappahannock in Essex County, Virginia, supposedly for protection from the marauding Iroquois Seneca nation.
+The Virginia Colony ordered them to merge with the Portobago Indians on the Upper Rappahannock in Essex County, Virginia, supposedly for protection from the marauding Seneca soldiers.
 The Seneca had invaded the area from their base in western, present-day New York as part of the Beaver Wars.